Dos and Don’ts In Singapore

 7. Drink the tap water confidently

-8. Visit the l hawker centres
+8. Visit the hawker centres

-9. Understand the local custom of reserving seats
+10. Understand the local custom of reserving seats

 Don’ts In Singapore